National Rugby League: 2003–2010: Record popularity, expansion and centenary

 The 2003 season was widely regarded as the most successful since the beginning of the National Rugby League in 1998.
 The Manly Warringah Rugby League Football Club took over the NRL licence from the Northern Eagles franchise, after the financial bankruptcy of the North Sydney faction made the joint-venture untenable.
 The Penrith Panthers rose from the bottom of the table to win the Premiership, while the Brisbane club returned to Lang Park mid-year.
 Season 2004 proved even more successful than 2003, with the North Queensland Cowboys going from 11th position in 2003 to third in 2004, narrowly missing out on a maiden Grand Final berth.

 Crowd average records were broken in 2003, 2004 and 2005.
 In 2005, the NRL reached record levels of popularity for its competition.
 Total crowds for the competition season almost reached the figures for the last year of the competition conducted by the ARL competition of 1995, prior to the Super League war.
 The average attendance record remained until 2010.
 From 2004 to 2005, there was a 39% increase in sponsorship, a 41% increase in merchandise royalties, and a 12% increase in playing participation.
 In 2005, Business Review Weekly ranked the NRL 497 in revenue of Australian private companies, with revenue of A$66.1m (+7%) with 35 employees.
-In 2004, Canterbury-Bankstown put a year of turmoil and disgrace at the aftermath of the alleged rape scandal to hold aloft the NRL trophy and give the club their first premiership since 1995.
+In 2004, Canterbury-Bankstown put a year of turmoil and disgrace in the aftermath of the alleged rape scandal to hold the NRL trophy aloft and give the club its first premiership since 1995.
 In 2005, a record national audience of 4.1 million tuned in to watch the grand final between the Wests Tigers and the North Queensland Cowboys.

 The 2006 Grand Final was won by the Brisbane Broncos over the Melbourne Storm, 15–8.
 The matchup was a significant milestone in the history of the NRL, as two interstate teams (teams not from New South Wales, the "heartland" of the NRL) contested the grand final for the first time.
-In the city of Melbourne, whose team was playing in their second grand final, the game's television ratings were higher than in Sydney where the game was played.
-Crowds were down on 2005, however were better than any other year prior to that.
+In the city of Melbourne, whose team was playing in their second grand final, the game's television ratings were higher than in Sydney, where the game was played.